Trump claims ‘rigged election’ after some N.C. voters got two ballots. They can still only vote once.

 About 114,000 ballots have been mailed out so far in Mecklenberg County, Mavromatis said, and 11,000 voters have already returned their ballots.
 Brinson Bell said about 817,000 ballots have been mailed out across the state.

-The president’s response to the error in North Carolina comes as millions of Americans worried about the spread of the coronavirus pandemic plan to vote by mail, and as Trump has ramped up accusations, without evidence, that expanded mail-in voting will lead to corruption, miscounting and delays.
+The president’s response to the error in North Carolina comes as millions of Americans worried about the spread of the coronavirus plan to vote by mail, and as Trump has ramped up accusations, without evidence, that expanded mail-in voting will lead to corruption, miscounting and delays.

 In a statement sent earlier this month, Brinson Bell reminded voters it is “illegal to vote twice in an election.”

-Ironically, a day later, Trump encouraged North Carolina supporters to vote in person, even if their mail-in ballots were on the way, saying, “They’ll lose your vote.”
+A day later, Trump encouraged North Carolina supporters to vote in person, even if their mail-in ballots were on the way, saying, “They’ll lose your vote.”

-Brinson Bell in her statement cited a North Carolina statute that makes it a Class 1 felony for a voter to cast multiple ballots.
+Brinson Bell in her statement cited a North Carolina statute that makes it a Class I felony for a voter to cast multiple ballots.
 It is also a violation of state law to solicit someone to vote twice.
-She noted the state board has investigators that review any double voting allegations.
+She noted the state board has investigators who review any double voting allegations.

 The Sept.
 3 statement followed comments from the president that same week suggesting his supporters attempt to vote multiple times, though he later sought to clarify the suggestion, tweeting that he had meant for voters to follow up at a polling place in person after voting by mail.